CIVIC ENGAGEMENT

 As a diverse 501(c)(3) organization, United Women of Color create and foster opportunities of advancement and empowerment.
 We build and shape the development of our communities by cultivating civic engagement, grassroots outreach to improve the lives of women, girls and families.
 Vote Gone Viral actively engages in providing voter services, voter education, and leadership training to increase civic engagement and voter turnout.

 Our candidate forums are collaborative, in partnership with other organizations with an interest in civic engagement.
-Including questions from area residents these forums allows the community an opportunity to engage political candidates in discussion about issues important to voters before an upcoming election.
+Including questions from area residents, these forums allow the community an opportunity to engage political candidates in a discussion about issues important to voters before an upcoming election.

 CANDIDATE FORUMS